ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 Because we are deviating from the language of the upstream research authors, it is a good idea to (concisely) justify why we think the original authors' language was inaccurate.
-In the NHANES example, full first sentence of the above quote was:
+In the NHANES example, the full first sentence of the above quote was:

 .. pull-quote::
   NHANES data report a variable named “gender,” but this reflects a survey question, “Is